iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbssc.android.careondemand___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.bcbssc.android.careondemand 1 reviews"/>
 </p>

+> This app sucks.
+It's the same exact app as other telehealth apps except somehow it's slower and more glitchy.
+They charged me a 40$ missed appointment fee even though I attended my appointment.
+Now I'm fighting with them to get my money back.
+Also, they didn't tell me I was seeing someone who's out of my network.
+Not sophisticated and not cute.
+Do not recommend.<br> :date: __2021-06-23 19:49:27__

 > log in difficulties every time<br> :date: __2020-10-06 14:08:15__

 > Experiencing unusually high call volumes.<br> :date: __2020-07-26 02:39:12__